 Greenway Early Learning Center uses the CDC's Developmental Milestones checklist, along with the Experience Early Learning Observation Based Assessment.
-Staff will complete the CDC Developmental Milestones checklist within 45 days.
 To coincide with curriculum-based assessment(s), we monitor each child's achievement of developmental milestones, share observations with parents/guardians, and provide resource information as needed for further screenings, evaluations, and early intervention and treatment.
 The developmental screening process is a collaborative one, involving parents/guardians and done in conjunction with the child's primary care provider and health, education, and early intervention consultants.
-Developmental screening is conducted with written consent from the child's parent/guardian(s) and completed twice per year.
+Developmental screening is conducted with written consent from the child's parent/quardian(s).